MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/02-image-classification.md

 We also need a storage account to store the training images.

-1. Back in Azure portal, search for and select **Storage accounts**, and create a new storage account with the following settings:
+1. In Azure portal, search for and select **Storage accounts**, and create a new storage account with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource Group**: *Choose the same resource group you created your Azure AI Service resource in*
     - **Storage Account Name**: customclassifySUFFIX